MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Nothing IN or OUT without explicit configuration.
 * Hybrid Networking - other cloud & on-premises can connect to your VPC.
 * When creating a VPC, you have the option of picking default or dedicated tenancy.
 This controls whether the resources created inside the VPC are provisioned on shared hardware or dedicated hardware.
 If you chose the latter, then you're locked in.
 If you pick the former, then you can choose per service later on whether on dedicated or shared.
+* VPC can use IPv4 private and public IPs.
+* VPC is allocated one mandatory primary private IPv4 CIDR block.
+*